Why Travel Writer Pat Yale Never Left Turkey

 What is something that would be on your “must-see” list for someone coming to Turkey?

-I frankly think most first-time visitors really want to see Topkapi, Hagia Sophia, the Blue Mosque, Kapali Carsi [the Grand Bazaar], possibly one of the museums.
+I frankly think most first-time visitors really want to see Topkapi, Hagia Sophia, the Blue Mosque, Kapali Carsi [the Grand Bazaar], and possibly one of the museums.

 They probably want to see Cappadocia and go to one of the coastal resorts.
 It’s a very standard trip.